JulianaVelasques/long-list/README.md

 ## :page_with_curl: About
 The Long List was created for the frontend test at stark.
 This is an App using react + tailwind + Typescript that render a list of companies.
+Take a look here: [Long List website](https://long-list-julianavelasques.vercel.app/)